-ATTENDING COURSES AT THE DELFT UNIVERSITY OF TECHNOLOGY; WHAT TO DO?
+ATTENDING COURSES AT THE DELFT UNIVERSITY OF TECHNOLOGY: WHAT TO DO?

-You should have received a letter/mail from the Central Student Administration (CSA) of the University of Delft with a student number, email address etc. With this data you have access to Blackboard in order to register for courses and Osiris in order to register for exams at the University of Delft.
+You should have received a letter/mail from the Central Student Administration (CSA) of Delft University of Technology with a NetID.
+With this NetID you have access to Brightspace, in order to register for courses, and Osiris, in order to register for exams.

 If you have not received this information, please mail to s.laudy@utwente.nl.
 He will organise this information through Central Student Administration for you.
 Are you a TU/e student and would you like to follow courses in Delft, but you have not received the login details?
-Please contact stu@tue.nl (Mr. B. Viveen).
+Please contact esa@tue.nl (Mr. B. Viveen).
 They will then create new login details for you

-2. Register yourself for the course through Blackboard (https://blackboard.tudelft.nl)

-- Register yourself for the examinations of the course through Osiris (Osiris via Blackboard) - 4.
-Sign up at the study advisor at the TUD, Mr. K.O.
-Karsen, (k.o.karsen@tudelft.nl) for more specific information about studying in Delft.
+- 2. Register yourself for the course in Brightspace (https://brightspace.tudelft.nl) - 3.
+Register yourself for the examinations of the course through Osiris via Brightspace - 4.
+Sign up at the study advisor at the Delft University of Technology, Karel Karsen, (k.o.karsen@tudelft.nl) for more specific information about studying in Delft.